NASA maps deadly California fire destruction from space

 Yellow and red spots show changes to the surface, with red indicating more severe fire damage.
 These views are called Damage Proxy Maps.

-"Although the maps may be less reliable over vegetated terrain, like farmland, they can help officials and first responders identify heavily damaged areas and allocate resources as needed," says NASA.
+"Although the maps may be less reliable over vegetated terrain, like farmland, they can help officials and first responders identify heavily damaged areas and allocate resources as needed," NASA says.

 The Camp Fire north of Sacramento wiped out the town of Paradise and is responsible for at least 42 deaths, making it the deadliest in the state's history.